dojo/widgets/src/text-input/README.md

 # @dojo/widgets/text-input widget

-Dojo 2's `TextInput` widget provides a basic text input widget, optionally wrapped in a label.
+Dojo 2's `TextInput` widget provides a basic text input widget with an optional label.

 ## Features

 - Allows specification of input type (e.g. `text`, `email`, `number`, etc)
 - Correctly handles a11y attributes
-- Wraps the input in a visible or invisible but accessible `<label>` if the `label` property is added
+- Associates a visible or invisible but accessible `<label>` with the input if the `label` property is added

 ### Accessibility Features

 `TextInput` ensures that the proper attributes (ARIA or otherwise) are set along with classes when properties such as `disabled`, `readOnly`, `invalid`, etc. are used.
 It also provides an API for custom ARIA implementations of `aria-describedby` and `aria-controls`.

+If the `label` property is not used, we recommend creating a separate `label` and pointing it at the input's `widgetId` property.

 ## Example Usage